dxw/wordpress-template/README.md

 TODO: Remove the `README.md` from `wp-content/themes/theme`, and rename `README.example.md` to `README.md`, updating it as needed.

+## Cookies

+TODO: List any cookies being set by the theme and/or plugins so that Ops can configure the caching correctly.

 ## Notes for Developers

 TODO: Document any custom or non-standard behaviour that may confuse developers new to the project, e.g. default wordpress or plugin behaviour that is being overridden.